Human rights in India: Use of torture by police

+Freedom of religion

 Religious violence

 Communal conflicts between religious groups (mostly between Hindus and Muslims) have been prevalent in India since around the time of its independence from British rule.
 Communal riots took place during the partition of India between Hindus/Sikhs and Muslims where large numbers of people were killed in large-scale violence.

 The 1984 Anti-Sikh Riots was a four-day period during which Sikhs were massacred in India.
 According to some estimates state that more than 2,000 were killed.
-Investigations by various committess appointed both by the government and independent civil societies have found complicity on the part of Indira Gandhi's Congress party.
+Investigations by various committees appointed both by the government and independent civil societies have found complicity on the part of Indira Gandhi's Congress party.
 Other incidents include the 1987 Hashimpura massacre during communal riots in Meerut, where it was alleged that 19 members of the Provincial Armed Constabulary shot 42 Muslim youths in cold blood, and dumped their bodies in a nearby irrigation canal, 1992 Bombay riots and the 2020 Delhi riots, which resulted in the death of about 53 people, 36 among whom were Muslims and 15 were Hindus.
 It is commonly believed that the riots were incited by a threatening speech and an ultimatum targeted towards peaceful anti-CAA protesters by Kapil Mishra, a BJP politician from Delhi.
-The Supreme Court of India blamed the Delhi police for "unprofessionalism" during the Delhi riots and directly indicated that the police was waiting for the Central Government of India led by the Bharatiya Janata Party to give them instructions, instead of acting independently and conscientiously.
+The Supreme Court of India blamed the Delhi police for "unprofessionalism" during the Delhi riots and directly indicated that the police were waiting for the Central Government of India led by the Bharatiya Janata Party to give them instructions, instead of acting independently and conscientiously.
 In the hearing, Justice K.M.
 Joseph said – "Look at how police acts in the UK.
 If somebody makes an inflammatory remark, they swing into action.
 They don't wait for orders.
 Police should not be looking for here and there for nods".